raiesbo/advent-of-code/README.md

 # AdventOfCode

-Daily challenges from adventofcode.com, based on the traditional Advent calendar.
+Daily challenges from (Advent Of Code)[adventofcode.com], based on the traditional Advent calendar.
+The different challenges are carried by using multiple programming languages.

 ## Editions:

 - 2020
 - 2021
+- 2022